luisdemarchi/cordova-plugin-facedetection-lite/README.md

 </td>
 </tr>
 </table>

+# Task List
+- [x] Basic structure of the plugin;
+- [x] Add PicoJS library to the Browser
+- [x] Compile Pico library in C for iOS
+- [x] Compile Pico library in C for Android
+- [ ] Process dynamic path to training file
+- [ ] Process dynamic parameters when calling each function

 # Development
 If you intend to do some improvement in the project, follow some instructions, such as compiling library in the C language.